adamchainz/django-perf-rec/README.rst

 file containing that class with `.py` replaced by `.perf.yml`, and `record_name` will be named after the test case + name, plus an optional counter if you invoke `record` multiple times inside the same test method.
+Additionnaly, `path` may be used to store performance files in a specific directory, relative to the test file.

 Whilst open, the context manager tracks all DB queries on all connections, and all cache operations on all defined caches.
 It names the connection/cache in